pixelass/react-stickyroll/guide/configue-stickyroll/Readme.md

 passive `eventListener`, performance should not be an issue.
 Obviously the internal logic of your application has the most impact.

-Let's pretend to have a case where we can to throttle the scroll to `250ms`.
+Let's assume a case where we can throttle the scroll to `250ms`.
-If all we do on scroll is trigger a className at a certain progress, then `throttle` might do exactly what we want.
+We want to trigger a className at a certain progress, so `throttle` will help prevent unneeded computations.

 We have add an attribute to `Stickyroll`.